-OF13 RISK ASSESSMENT PROCEDURE
+RISK ASSESSMENT PROCEDURE

-Risk Management is important to protect our visitors, seniors and Approved Volunteers, while at the same time complying with the law.
-It helps to focus on the risks associated with the potential to cause real harm at events the Association organises / delivers.
+Risk Management is important to protect our visitors, Seniors, and Endorsed Volunteers, while at the same time complying with the law.
+It helps to focus on the risks associated with the potential to cause real harm at events the Association organises/delivers.

-The law does not expect the Association to eliminate all risks - this is not always achievable but we are required to protect visitors, seniors and Approved Volunteers as far as are practicable.
+The law does not expect the Association to eliminate all risks - this is not always achievable, but we are required to protect visitors, Seniors and Endorsed Volunteers as far as is practicable.